-Nestled in the beautiful countryside of Scotland, just about an hour and a half away from Edinburgh, is one of the most relaxing places in the entire world.
+Nestled in the beautiful countryside of Scotland, just about an hour and a half away as a road trip from Edinburgh, is one of the most relaxing places in the entire world.

 Yes, the world!